 Ethics at Oxford

 Oxford is ranked as the top University to study ethics and applied ethics in particular with research in this area led by the Oxford Uehiro Centre for Practical Ethics.
-The course is led by the Uehiro Centre’s Professor Julian Savulescu and Associate Professor Guy Kahane with additional teaching from Medical Science’s Ethox Centre.
+The course is led by the Uehiro Centre’s Professor Julian Savulescu and Associate Professor Guy Kahane with additional teaching from the Medical Division’s Ethox Centre.
 Other researchers from the Oxford Uehiro Centre and beyond will contribute to the course, including Professor Edward Harcourt, Professor Dominic Wilkinson, Drs Thomas Douglas and Hannah Maslen, and Ethox’s Drs Mark Sheehan and Mikey Dunn.
 There will be other occasional lectures by world experts such as White’s Chair of Moral Philosophy, Jeff McMahan.

 Center for World University Rankings (CWUR), http://cwur.org/2017/subjects.php#Ethics, 12/07/17, 14:16